magic-note.ai — guide — 120×42

 5. Stop → audio block is saved.
 Transcribe with the Transcribe button.

-• Works great for recording meeting notes without screen-sharing your whole display
+Works great for recording meeting notes without screen-sharing your whole display.
+WAV files are stored locally in your data directory.

-MCP (Model Context Protocol) lets Claude talk to external tools and services — GitHub, Slack, Google Workspace, your filesystem, PostgreSQL databases, and more.
-Magic Note acts as an MCP host: it launches and manages MCP server processes, and gives Claude access to their tools automatically.
+MCP (Model Context Protocol) lets the AI talk to external tools — GitHub, Slack, Google Workspace, your filesystem, PostgreSQL, and more.
+Magic Note acts as an MCP host: launches the servers as subprocesses and gives the AI access to their tools automatically.

 Available integrations